Simon Property Group, Inc. research snapshot

 If SPG pulls back toward the 50-day or 200-day average without a thesis break, compare the entry price with FFO guidance, dividend yield, debt maturity needs, redevelopment pipeline, and tenant demand.

-Do not treat a lower price as automatically attractive if the cause is tenant failures, refinancing stress, lower mall traffic, or a permanent reset in retail REIT multiples.
+Do not treat a lower price as automatically attractive if the cause is tenant failures, refinancing stress, lower mall traffic, leadership instability, or a permanent reset in retail REIT multiples.

 Fundamental monitor

-Track occupancy, base minimum rent, retailer sales per square foot, domestic property NOI, Real Estate FFO per share, dividend growth, liquidity, secured financing rates, buybacks, and tenant health.
+Track occupancy, base minimum rent, retailer sales per square foot, domestic property NOI, Real Estate FFO per share, dividend growth, liquidity, secured financing rates, buybacks, tenant health, and management continuity.

 Position sizing should reflect that SPG combines high-quality real estate and income with leverage, rate sensitivity, and cyclical retail exposure.